 A maximum of 12 semester hours taken at another regionally accredited institution of higher learning, with a grade of "B" or better, can be applied toward the degree.
-These courses must be comparable to Troy University's courses and must be approved by the SFM graduate faculty.
+These courses must be comparable to Troy University's courses and must be approved by the SM graduate faculty.

-Successful completion of the courses listed below with an overall grade point average of 3.0 or better and successful completion of the required comprehensive examination is necessary to fulfill requirements for the degree.
-If a student makes a "D" or "F" in a core or concentration course, the course must be retaken.
+Successful completion of the courses listed below with an overall grade point average of 3.0 or better and successful completion of the required comprehensive examination is makes a "D" or "F" in a core or concentration course, the course must be retaken.
 If the student earns a "D" or "F" in an elective course, the course may be retaken, or another elective taken in its place.
-The student can satisfy the research component requirement by successfully completing SFM 6617 and SFM 6691 with a grade of "B" or better.
+The student can satisfy the research component requirement by successfully completing SFM 6617 with a grade of "B" or better and SFM 6691.